-Before attending South Coast College, you will receive an orientation packet containing the following: an enrollment agreement, refund calculation policy, notice of cancellation, drugfree workplace philosophy, campus crime statistics, procedure for scholastic course proficiency examinations, total start costs for day and night, and parking information.

-All students will also receive documentation pertaining to the graduation and placement of the various programs.
-Court reporting students will also receive exam statistics for the court reporting program.
+Before attending South Coast College, you will receive an orientation packet containing the following: an enrollment agreement, refund calculation policy, notice of cancellation, drug-free workplace philosophy, campus crime statistics, procedure for scholastic course proficiency examinations, total start costs for day and night, and parking information.
+All students will also receive the School Performance Fact Sheet on the number of graduates, placements, and starting salaries.
+Court reporting students will also receive exam statistics for the court reporting program and the Court Reporters Board Pamphlet on selecting the career of court reporting and selecting a court reporting school.
 You will receive information packets from the Financial Aid Director and obtain default management counseling.